mansam/fossbox/content/tmr9209-week-5-day-1.md

 Author: tmr9209
 Tags: legacy, foss@rit
 Category: legacy
 Summary: Today we started by narrowing down our setting choices.
-I thought our progress ...
+I thought our progress was interesting because we went from a standstill to quick progress.
+Basically, ideas kept getting thrown around that was making us go off topic and become unfocused.
+Eventually we decided to take a step back and remodel each of our topics, looking directly at the setting components.
+Once we did this our progression soared and we accomplished a lot.
+We now have three solid setting ideas, one of them at the forefront s ...

 Today we started by narrowing down our setting choices.
 I thought our progress was interesting because we went from a standstill to quick progress.